Costa Rica For Beginners

 Beautiful Views on the Way to Costa Rica

-A lot of people confuse Costa Rica with Puerto Rico and are even more befuddled when I tell them it’s possible to drive to Costa Rica.
+A lot of people confuse Costa Rica with Puerto Rico and are even more befuddled when I tell them it’s possible to drive to Costa Rica from the States.
 And, it is.
 I’m not sure if it’s the safest venture, but it is possible.

 Costa Rica is a small country, roughly about the size of West Virginia.
-However, for a country so small, Costa Rica has almost every single landscape you could imagine.
+However, for a country so tiny, Costa Rica has almost every landscape you could imagine.

-Costa Rica is divided up into seven provinces.
-Much like counties or townships in the states.
+Costa Rica is divided into seven provinces.
+Much like counties or townships in the States.
 These provinces are San José, Cartago, Alajuela, Heredia, Limón, Guanacaste and Puntarenas.
-Each province has unique and special qualities specific to that area.
+Each province has unique and special qualities.

 More Costa Rica Basics